6. Publishing the subgraphs with Rover

 If you don't see the modal above, you may be on the wrong plan.

-Check your plan: Part of this course covers the self-hosted router, which requires a GraphOS Enterprise plan.
-You can still follow along if your organization is on a different plan, but you won’t be able to complete certain hands-on tasks.
-You can also test out this functionality by signing up for a free Enterprise trial.
+Check your plan: Part of this course covers the self-hosted GraphOS Router, which requires an Enterprise or GraphOS Trial plan.
+You can still follow along if your organization is on a different plan, but you won't be able to complete certain hands-on tasks.
+You can also test out this functionality by signing up for a free trial.

 4. We should now see a modal with options for publishing a schema.